otmaneattou/tutorials/projectBuildingSkills/LibrarySystem/README.md

 ##### Many libraries have a library system

-- Helps adding books and searching for them.
+- Helps adding books and searching for them (id, name, quantity).
-- Maintains information about the borrowed books
+- Maintains information about the borrowed books.
+- Searching for a book by name or by prefix.
+- Listing books (sorted by id or by name).
+- Listing users borrowed a book.
+- Add a user.
+- User operation: Borrow a book, return a book.

 ##### We will create a simple version of this classical systems